DHRI-Curriculum/ProjectLab/README.md

 # Project Laboratory

 Welcome to version 2.0 of the Project Laboratory.
+Here is Lisa's first edit.

 We are going to work out the process for designing your digital research project in this session.
 Good—or shall we say effective—projects begin with a plan.
 It's true those plans may change over the life cycle of the project.
 Your questions may change.
 Your funding may change.
 Even the shape your "final" research project takes may change.